GridPlus/lattice-connect/README.md

 The config parmaeters set in `config.js` are referenced when starting the application.
 These come with defaults and also look at a local file `.config.json` (if it exists).
 This local `.config.json` is not tracked in git and it is where you can define params that are inspected in `config.js`.
+Any param defined in both `config.js` and `.config.json` will be cast to the valuein `.config.json`.

 *Sample `.config.json`:*